 In addition to the permanent and rotating exhibitions of paintings, there is also a roof terrace that houses a delightful sculpture garden.
 Make sure you head up to the very top of the Sven-Harry Art Museum to enjoy both the sculptures and the stunning panoramic view of Stockholm.

-Meanwhile, if you prefer sculptures over paintings, Carl Eldh Studio, in the north end of the Vasastan district, is not to be missed.
+Meanwhile, if you prefer sculptures over paintings, Carl Eldhestar’s Studio Museum, in the north end of the Vasastan district, is not to be missed.
 Carl Eldh was one of Sweden’s most prolific sculptors during his lifetime and his former home and studio have been converted into an exhibition of his life and works.

 Or perhaps you prefer the literary arts.
 In that case, you may want to enjoy a stroll or a picnic in Tegnérlunden Park.
 Along with pretty ponds and fountains, the park is also home to statues of notable Swedish writers, including the author of Pippi Longstocking, Astrid Lindgren.

-If you want to take a break from the arts to appreciate something more scientific, then a visit to the Observatory will be a pleasant change of pace.
+If you want to take a break from the arts to appreciate something more scientific, then a visit to Stockholm Observatory (Observatorielunden) will be a pleasant change of pace.
 Located in its own small park, the Observatory houses various astronomical instruments within its museum.

-Being notably further out from the centre of the city, accommodation in Vasastan is typically much more affordable.
-You will have plenty of budget friendly, 3-star hotels and cosy B&Bs to choose from.
+Being notably further out from the center of the city, accommodation in Vasastan is typically much more affordable.
+You will have plenty of budget-friendly, 3-star hotels and cozy B&Bs to choose from.